-Guide to visiting the Eiffel Tower (including strike info)
+Your guide to visiting the Eiffel Tower

 Alternatively, the Bir-Hakeim metro station (line 6) is a 10-minute walk along the Quai Branly, and the École Militaire metro station (line 8) is 15 minutes away.

-The Champ de Mars-Tour Eiffel stop on the RER C line is the closest, but note that RATP (the Paris transit authority) is undertaking construction projects on the line through August 2017.
+The Champ de Mars-Tour Eiffel stop on the RER C line is the closest.
+Be sure to check for station and route closings and repairs before you head to the tower.

 Did you know?

-The Eiffel Tower isn't immune to rumors -- some true (oui! a zipline was set up during the French Open), and others false (non! a wall is not set to go up around the landmark, though a new glass partition will be erected in the gardens to improve the visitor experience and to enhance security).
+The Eiffel Tower isn't immune to rumors -- some true (oui! a zipline was set up during the French Open), and others false (non! a wall is not set to go up around the landmark).

 The best way to get the inside scoop, and hear insightful anecdotes, is with a private guide.

-Note: This article was first published in August 2017 and updated in March 2019.